RyanMcG/Bits-Books/README.md

     can also configure the application with environment variables.

 6. Now that we have configured a connection to the database we can create our tables.
+This can be done in one of two ways.
+If you want are using the postgresql and you want to load sample data you can use the database dump located in the root of this project, `bitbook.sql`, and skip to step 8.
-To do this you start an interactive python prompt and import the `play.py` file.
+    Otheriwse, continue by starting an interactive python prompt and importing the `play.py` file.

         $ python
         ...